PlayTensor/playtensor.github.io/manual/editor/quickstart.md

 **Note**: If the "Versus" option does not appear in the main menu, you are playing on a version of the game that does not include Versus mode.
 The Mobile and Web Browser versions of the game currently do not support multiplayer due to hardware and security limitations.

 ## Level Select

+Once activated, the editor will show the Level Select menu.
+Currently each game is given 3 slots for singleplayer levels and 5 slots for multiplayer maps.